-Not only is flu unpleasant, but it can also be a serious health hazard - especially for those with long-term illnesses.
+Not only is flu unpleasant, but it can also be a serious health hazard - especially for older people.
 You can get a free flu jab to protect against seasonal flu if you:

-- ☑ have serious heart, lung or kidney disease or diabetes; - ☑ have a weak immune system, caused by disease or medical treatment; - ☑ have had a stroke or TIA (transient ischaemic attack); or - \boxdot are aged 65 or over.
+- ☑ have serious heart, lung or kidney disease or diabetes; - ☑ have a weak immune system, caused by disease or medical treatment: - ☑ have had a stroke or TIA (transient ischaemic attack); or - ✓ are aged 65 years or over.